jasonmccreary/blog-posts/2012-08-07-better-php-developer.md

   - php
 description: After reviewing thousands of lines of code over the last few years, I compiled a list of simple tips to help you be a better PHP developer.
 ---
 As a [consultant][1] I see a lot of code.
 I also dedicate a few hours per week to [StackOverflow][2].
 Unfortunately a lot of the PHP code I see is a candidate for [Jeremy Kendall][3]‘s [CSI: PHP][4].
 PHP has a bum rap as *unsophisticated*.
-But this isn&rsquo;t PHP&rsquo;s fault.
-It&rsquo;s the developers.
+But this isn't PHP's fault.
+It's the developers.
 Better code starts with *you*!
 Time to step up and be a better PHP developer.

 I created an initial set of tips that will help you become a better PHP developer.
 While these can be abstracted to any language, my examples are specific to PHP.
-Furthermore, I have left out those I felt were personal preference – such as code formatting or avoiding PHP&rsquo;s alternative syntax.
+Furthermore, I have left out those I felt were personal preference – such as code formatting or avoiding PHP's alternative syntax.

-## Don&rsquo;t use PHP short tags
+## Don't use PHP short tags

 While I appreciate the shorthand, avoiding three additional keystrokes is the ultimate laziness.
 Especially when three keystrokes cost more than you realize – namely compatibility and portability.

 Yes, [`short_open_tags`][5] is an INI setting.
 Yes, it was re-enabled by default in PHP 5.3.
 But not every server runs PHP 5.3.
 Not everyone can modify their INI.
 Using XML?
 How do you differentiate between an XML header?

 PHP short tags can get messy and confusing.
 Use `<?php`.
-It&rsquo;s clear and says, *&ldquo;Hey bitches, I&rsquo;m writing PHP!&rdquo;*.
+It's clear and says, *&ldquo;Hey bitches, I'm writing PHP!&rdquo;*.

 ## Stop using the MySQL library